yagrxu/palworld-demo/README.md

    - For the fist time deployment, you can create a bucket for backups and other purposes by using `export CREATE_BUCKET=true`.
    - We use bucket name `palworld-cdk-demo-${accountId}-${region}` for all servers in the same region.
-   - In case bucket name is already taken by others, you can also provide
+   - In case bucket name is already taken by others, you can also provide via `export BUCKET_NAME=xxx`

    > **&#9432;** If you do not have the bucket in the deployment region and do not set `export CREATE_BUCKET=true` nor `export BUCKET_NAME=xxx` to create or assign the bucket, the deployment will fail.

+3. Player Number is supported

 ```shell
 cd ./server